shirinyamani/Algorithms/graph/ssspp/readme.md

 # Single Source Shortest Path Problem

-by defintion this problem stands for traversing thro weighted graph starting at one vertex then getting to the the target vertex in a way that the cost(overal edge weight) of the path is minimum!
+by defintion this problem stands for traversing thro (un)weighted graph starting at one vertex then getting to the the target vertex in a way that the cost(overal edge weight) of the path is minimum!

-#######add img Paris, London

 ## Solution